 Stonehill’s policy regarding private scholarships is as follows:

-If required by federal regulations to adjust an aid package, the College will eliminate or reduce: 1) Perkins Loan; 2) Federal Work-Study; and 3) Federal Direct Student Loan, in that order.
-Stonehill gift aid will not be reduced unless the total of all gift aid exceeds billed costs.
+If required by federal regulations to adjust an aid package, the College will eliminate or reduce: 1) SEOG then Perkins/NIL LoanS; 2) Federal Work-Study; and 3) Federal Direct Student Loan, in that order.
+Stonehill gift aid will not be reduced unless the total of all gift aid exceeds federal need or billed costs.

 Federal Direct Student Loans and the Master Promissory Note